DeFilippis/academic-kickstart/content/home/submit.md

 +++

 To submit to this contest please click [here](https://www.guidedtrack.com/programs/1hjukl2/run) and fill out the survey.
-You are free to submit as many trivia questions as you like, although we may discard answers from participants who submit multiple low-effort questions to game the contest.
+You are free to submit as many trivia questions as you like, although we may discard submissions from participants who submit a large number of questions that in our view have little chance of being high-quality.

 The survey above will ask you to pre-specify how many questions you are submitting.
 For each question, you will be required to submit four multiple choice answers.
-Please take into consideration that the selection of multiple choice options is extremely important, as different option sets can lead to different Republican and Democrat accuracy rates.
-As such, please pay close consideration to the multiple choice options.
+Please bear in mind that high-quality questions must have well-designed incorrect answers, as the incorrect answers presented has a large effect on accuracy rates.

-If you have already submitted this survey and have thought of more questions you would like to add, feel free to submit another survey, but you will need to re-complete the end-line demographic questions so we can match it to your previous survey.
+If you have already participated and would like to participate again, you may do so.
+But repeat participants will need to re-complete the demographic questions at the end so that we can match it to your previous submission.